Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Results and Discussion

 \subsection{Classical Time-Series Models}

+To establish a rigorous benchmark and isolate the value added by machine learning, we first evaluate a non-ML baseline: the 'Recipe Prior'.
+This baseline assesses the predictive accuracy of the idealized piecewise linear prior ($y_{PI}$) used directly as a forecast, without any algorithmic intervention.
+As shown in Table \ref{tab:classical_models}, the Recipe Prior achieves an RMSE of 0.0258.
+By definition, it perfectly adheres to the process constraints, yielding a Physical Violation Rate (PVR) of 0.0\% and a Max Overshoot of 0.000.

-ARIMA, ETS, Kalman Filter, and Linear Regression are tested in their standard form and in a process-informed version.
+ARIMA, ETS, Kalman Filter, and Linear Regression are tested in both their standard and process-informed forms.
 Through a validation-based grid search, the optimal configuration for the PI version is $\alpha=0.7$ and $\beta=0.3$.
 This weighting minimizes RMSE on the validation set and is applied consistently across all PI variants.
 The performance of the classical forecasting models is summarized in Table \ref{tab:classical_models}.
 The results show a trade-off between predictive accuracy and physical plausibility.
-In terms of pure forecasting accuracy, the standard models achieve a lower $RMSE$ and $L\_\infty(RMSE)$.
-Instead, the PIF models (\_fixed), which incorporate the process-informed prior, achieve a lower Gradient Error and $L\_\infty(GradError)$.
-Thus, PIF models generate forecasts that are more aligned with the process dynamics.
+In terms of pure forecasting accuracy, the standard models achieve lower $RMSE$ and $ L_\infty$ Error.
+Instead, the PIF models (\_informed), which incorporate the process-informed prior, achieve lower Gradient Error and significantly outperform the Recipe Prior baseline on $L_\infty(GradError)$.
+This demonstrates that the true thermal dynamics deviate from the ideal recipe due to thermal inertia, and classical models can learn to correct this residual error.

+However, when evaluating physical plausibility, standard classical models exhibit significant limitations.
+For instance, the standard ARIMA model yields a PVR of 3.13\%, indicating frequent thermodynamically impossible temperature variations during the steady-state hold phases.
+Instead, the PIF models (\_informed), which incorporate the process-informed prior, drastically reduce these violations (e.g., the PVR for ARIMA\_informed drops to 0.05\%, and the Kalman Filter\_informed achieves 0.00\%).
+Furthermore, PIF variants consistently minimize the Max Overshoot, ensuring safer predictions.